-- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan);

-- has a mental health need - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit. - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - is a privately fostered child; - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - experienced multiple suspensions, [are] at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit."
+- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child; and/or - has already identified as being LGBTQ+ or is beginning to identify as LGBTQ+.

-5.2 Children who have a Social Worker
+6.2 Children who have a Social Worker

 Children may need a Social Worker due to safeguarding or welfare needs.
 Children may need this help due to abuse, neglect and complex family circumstances.
 A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health.
 Local authorities should share the fact a child has a Social Worker and inform schools whether the child is subject to a Child in Need (s17) or Child Protection (s47) Plan.
 The DSL should attend all 'plan reviews'.
-Where children need a Social Worker, this should inform school decisions about safeguarding (for example, responding to unauthorised absence or unexplainable and/or persistent absences from education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).
+Where children need a Social Worker, this should inform school decisions about safeguarding (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).

-5.3 Children in Need
+6.3 Children in Need